maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 We also wanted to make a "machine-day" where we built a machine in a single day!

 ## Planning and collaboration
+We have two weeks to develop these machines.
+And we have two machines to make.
 To organize our work, Jason and I decided to split the work between "mechanical" and "electronics" stuff, while working in a spiral.
 In practice, that means that we brainstormed together, then developed features, tried to interface them, and discussed and iteratively improved them.
+Jason will take the first week to develop the Mechanical design for the Urumbu machine while Maxime figures out how to use the electronics controls developped by Quentin.
+The second week was to assemble, program and test the first machine and build the second simple machine.
-We were both very busy so it was quite the rush at the end to make it perfectly work together but we successfully assembled both machines in two days.
+We were both very busy so it was quite the rush at the end to make it perfectly work together but we successfully assembled both machines.

 Usually, when we encountered issues, we simply took a step back to have a nice look at it, and simply went back to the design phase to improve the design where needed.